jopraveen/jopraveen.github.io/_posts/2025-02-12-pwn-mmapro.md

 }
 ```

-- But we can't do it using easily,because the flag values might match a valid flag, else the syscall will fail
+- But we can't do it easily, because the flag values might match a valid flag, otherwise it fails
 - I wrote a small python script to check the available flag values in a given address